 In early March 2020, the increase in crude oil supply resulting from production escalations from OPEC+ combined with a decrease in crude oil demand stemming from the global response and uncertainties surrounding the COVID-19 pandemic resulted in a sharp decline in crude oil prices.
 Specifically, during calendar year 2020, crude oil prices fell from approximately \$60 per barrel to the low-to-mid-\$20 per barrel range, lower in some cases, which resulted in customers decreasing their 2020 capital budgets nearly 50 percent from calendar year 2019 levels.
-There was a corresponding dramatic decline in the demand for land rigs, such that the overall rig count for calendar year 2020 averaged roughly 430 rigs, significantly lower than in calendar year 2019, which averaged approximately 940 rigs.
+There was a corresponding dramatic decline in the demand for land rigs, such that the overall rig count for calendar year 2020 averaged roughly 430 rigs, significantly lower than in calendar year 2019, which averaged approximately \$40 rigs.

 We experienced much of our rig count decline during the second and third quarters of fiscal year 2020 as our North American Solutions active rig count declined from 195 rigs at December 31, 2019 to a low of 47 rigs in August of 2020.
-However, during the fourth quarter of fiscal year 2020, the market experienced a stabilization of crude oil prices in the \$40 per barrel range and subsequently crude oil prices moved toward \$50 per barrel as our customers set their capital budgets for calendar year 2021 More recently, crude oil prices have continued to increase, reaching \$60 per barrel.
-That said, however, we do not expect rig activity to move in tandem with crude oil prices to the same extent as it has historically.
+However, during the fourth quarter of fiscal year 2020, the market experienced a stabilization of crude oil prices in the \$40 per barrel range and subsequently crude oil prices moved foward \$50 per barrel as our customers set their capital budgets for calendar year 2021 More recently, crude oil prices have continued to increase, reaching \$60 per barrel instaid, however, we do not expect rig activity to move in tandem with crude oil prices to the same extent as it has historically.
 This is primarily due to our customers having a more disciplined approach to their operations and capital spending.
 We expect a majority will maintain their activity levels in accordance with their capital budgets for 2021, which were set during a time when crude oil prices were lower and will not adjust spending levels higher as crude oil prices move higher.
-Along with stabilization of crude prices during the fourth quarter of fiscal year 2021.
-Our North American Solutions active rig count has more than doubled from 47 rigs in August 2020 to 109 rigs at March 31, 2021.
+Along with stabilization of crude prices during the first and second quarters of fiscal year 2021.
+Our North American Solutions active rig count has more than doubled from 47 rigs in August 2020 to 109 rigs at March 31, 2019.
+We do expect figuration of rigs in August 2020.
+However, we expect during the first and second quarters of fiscal year 2021.
+Our North American Solutions active rig count has more than doubled from 47 rigs in August 2020 to 109 rigs at March 31, 2019.
 We do expect further increases in our rig count for the remainder of fiscal year 2021 as the level of customer capital spending is higher in calendar 2021 than it was in calendar 2020.
-However, we expect the rate of rig count increases to be at a much more modest pace during the last half of fiscal year 2021 compared to what we experienced during the first half of fiscal year 2021.
+However, we expect the rate of rig count increases to be at a much more modest pace during the fist and second quiring the first half of fiscal year 2021.